 Meet our Board

-LEANNE ELDER – VICE CHAIR
+LEANNE ELDER – CHAIR

 Leanne has a diverse background: She has previously worked in healthcare and IT management, originally trained as a physiologist and also holds an MBA.

 She enjoys coaching and mentoring and working with a variety of people.
 Not only passionate about all things digital, she is also a great general manager with skills across a wide range of areas.
 She has a particular interest in risk and cybersecurity.

 Whether creating rewriting constitutions, reviewing strategic documents, creating business cases or managing a project or a portfolio of work, she creates a fun and productive working environment and always delivers results.

 She describes herself as naturally curious, driven and a lifelong learner.
 When she isn’t chasing a new adventure, she is active in the local community with governance and business mentoring.